dstar55/100-words-design-patterns-java/README.md

 * Structure

-The fact that every class has a public constructor in Java can be used in order to implement a Singleton.
+The fact that every class has a public constructor in Java can be used in order to implement a *Singleton*.
 The public constructor will be overridden with a new constructor which does nothing, but the scope of the constructor is private, so other classes can't instantiate class objects.

-The object is created in the method getInstance(), and since an object is created when method getInstance() is invoked for first time, we are talking about lazy instantiation technique.
+The object is created in the method *getInstance()*, and since an object is created when method *getInstance()* is invoked for first time, we are talking about lazy instantiation technique.